 KBK was selected as developer of Skyline Terrace (formerly known as Addison Terrace), a former public housing community, situated in the center of Pittsburgh’s Hill District.
 Skyline Terrace lies on approximately 50 acres and was comprised of 734 barrack style row houses.
 With most of the units dating back to the 1940’s the plan is to replace the units with a 400 unit town home, mixed income development.
 This would include market rate and subsidized housing.
 The new housing would be constructed over the next five to six years in phases.
-Phase 1 which is comprised of 186 units was completed June 2015.
+Phase 1 comprised of 186 townhomes includes an 8,000 square foot state of the art community center and management office known as the Ella Mae Hillman Center.
+Phase 1 was completed June 2015.

 The award for Skyline Terrace is the largest award to a minority business enterprise in the history of Pittsburgh, at approximately $160 million, surpassing KBK Enterprises previous largest project award, Garfield Commons at $100 million.
 For leasing opportunities, please contact our Pittsburgh property management office at (412) 697-9062.

 - Largest award to a minority enterprise in Pittsburgh’s history.

 - Phase 1 is over $90 Million (Demolition, Site, Infrastructure and Residential Development).

 - Largest Enterprise Green Community in Pittsburgh.

 - Largest award to a minority general contractor (Alliance Construction) over $50 million.

 - State of the art community building with Wifi access, and community park.

 - 53% MWBE participation in residential construction and largest Section 3 hiring in Pittsburgh’s history at 69 employees.